 He shocked me.
 It was a good script.
 What could be so wrong?

-It turns out I made the grave mistake was in a detail I overlooked.
+It turns out I made a grave mistake in overlooking a detail.
 The character that picked up the gun didn’t check to see if it contained bullets.
 Bernstein said, “No one would ever do that.
 It’s terrible.”

 The character was supposedly an expert gun user.
 No one, who knows about guns, would pick up a gun without checking if it contained bullets.